James D. Sterling, PhDProfessor, KGI; Director of Postdoctoral Professional Master's Program, Faculty Director of the PSM National Office

 Bioengineering, Biosensors, Diagnostic Applications, Electrowetting, Laboratory Automation, Microfluidics

 Dr. Sterling received his bachelor's degree in mechanical engineering from Texas A&M University and MS and PhD degrees in mechanical engineering from the California Institute of Technology.
 His scientific interests have focused on fluid mechanics, chemically-reacting fluid flows, heat transfer, dynamical systems and Lattice Boltzmann numerical methods.
 He worked at Los Alamos National Laboratory, TRW and Advanced Projects Research, Inc. as a systems engineer and project manager, developing a keen interest in new product development and entrepreneurship.
 As a founding faculty member at KGI since 2000, Dr. Sterling helped develop curriculum that prepares students of the applied life sciences to work in the development of laboratory research tools, laboratory automation, and micro-bioanalytical methods.
 Dr. Sterling led the development of the Marsh A. Cooper Bioengineering Laboratory at KGI and directed the Team Master's Projects (TMP) program, KGI's industry-sponsored capstone project program for professional masters degree students, from 2004-2010.
 Dr. Sterling served as Vice President for Academic Affairs and Dean of Faculty at KGI from 2009-2014 and has led the establishment of the Professional Science Master's (PSM) National Office at KGI.
-Most recently, Dr. Sterling joined the Minerva Schools at KGI, serving as the founding Interim Dean of the College of Natural Sciences and the Director of Minerva Labs.
+From 2013-2015, Dr. Sterling joined the Minerva Schools at KGI and served as the founding Interim Dean of the College of Natural Sciences and the Director of Minerva Labs.

 This course introduces students to life science industry sub-sectors, providing opportunity to converse and practice the professional skills that will help them to transition and navigate their careers in the applied life sciences.